Honest Masterworks Review 2025: How NOT to Invest in Art

 Immediate Dilution Of Your Art Investment

 But wait, there’s more.
-I’ve actually been holding out on you here if you were still on the fence.
+I’ve actually been holding out on you here for the coup de grace.

 Read any of the offering statements and you will find out that you lose 10% of your investment immediately to an upfront load fee (they call it a “true-up”).
 They sell shares worth $20, but then only use $18 of that to buy the painting, and keep whatever is left after they setup the legal structure and pay for appraisals, etc..